Sunday, December 22, 2024

 When thickening your slow cooker beef stew, there are a few common mistakes to avoid.
 Firstly, do not use too much of any thickener, as this can cause the stew to become too thick and lumpy.
 Secondly, do not overheat the stew after adding the thickener, as this can cause it to break down and become thinner.
 Lastly, always add the thickener slowly and in small amounts to avoid unintentionally adding too much.

-See also What Does Beef Stew Mean Sexually
+See also What Do You Serve Beef Stew With

 Another common mistake to avoid when thickening your beef stew is using the wrong type of thickener.
 Cornstarch and flour are the most commonly used thickeners, but they may not be the best choice for every recipe.
 For example, if you are making a gluten-free stew, cornstarch may not be suitable.
 In this case, you can use arrowroot powder or potato starch instead.